pixie-io/docs.px.dev/content/en/01-about-pixie/04-faq.md

 *Deploy with CLI fails waiting for the Cloud Connector to come online.*

 This step of the deployment checks that the Cloud Connector can successfully communicate with Pixie Cloud.
-To debug this step, check the Pixie debug logs for the vizier-cloud-connector` pod, check the firewall, etc.
+To debug this step, check the Pixie debug logs for the `vizier-cloud-connector` pod, check the firewall, etc.

 ### Why does my cluster show as unavailable / unhealthy in the Live UI?

-Confirm that all of the `pl` namespace pods are ready and available using `kubectl get pods -n pl`.
+Confirm that all of the `pl` and `px-operator` namespace pods are ready and available using `px debug pods`.
 Deploying Pixie usually takes anywhere between 5-7 minutes.
 Once Pixie is deployed, it can take a few minutes for the UI to show that the cluster is healthy.

-To debug, follow the steps in the “Deploy with CLI fails to pass health checks” section in the above question.
+To debug, follow the steps in the “Deploy with CLI fails to pass health checks” section in the [above question](/about-pixie/faq/#my-deployment-is-stuck-fails).
 As long as the Kelvin pod, plus at least one PEM pod is up and running, then your cluster should not show as unavailable.

 ### Why does my cluster show as disconnected in the Live UI?